Forget the dry, boring couscous you may have had before. This couscous salad is packed with vegetables, a creamy prune vinaigrette, and is vegan too.

 - ¼ cup sliced almonds 24g

-Remove from heat and transfer to a small food processor.
+- Remove from heat and transfer to a small food processor.
 Add the oil, balsamic vinegar and Dijon mustard and blend until fairly smooth.
-Add 1 tbsp water, or a little more/less as needed to get a gently pourable thickness.
+Add 1 tablespoon water, or a little more/less as needed to get a gently pourable thickness.